 Professor Karen Graves, Chair

-The Department of Education emphasizes the relationship between schooling and society and the analysis of teaching and learning in interdisciplinary terms.
+The Department of Education emphasizes the relationship between education and society and the analysis of teaching and learning in interdisciplinary terms.
 The Educational Studies major is designed for students who wish to prepare for a career in education in elementary or secondary schools, or in the broader community.
 This curriculum introduces students to learning theory and the social foundations of education, and it allows for internships in the field.
 This curriculum fits well into one's broader liberal arts education and provides time for one to complete a major in another field of study, for example, in the discipline one intends to teach.
-The Educational Studies major does not lead directly to licensure; however, faculty and staff in the Department of Education assist students in creating individually designed plans for obtaining licensure after graduation through a range of graduate and other programs.
+The Educational Studies major does not lead directly to licensure; however, faculty in the Department of Education assist students in creating individually designed plans for obtaining licensure after graduation through a range of graduate and other programs.

 The Educational Studies major consists of nine courses: PSYC 100; EDUC 213; EDUC 249 or EDUC 250; PSYC 200; EDUC 312; EDUC 390; EDUC 421 or two semesters Senior Research; and two 300-level education courses, one of which must be cross-listed with Black Studies, Queer Studies, or Women's Studies.